CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-3.md

 - You have created the UpdatedApp folder and the Frontend and Backend subfolders.
 - You have copied the required files to the Frontend and Backend subfolders.
-- You have updated views.py, Dockerfile, and requirements.txt files in the Frontend folder and removed backend code and references to data libraries.
+- You have updated the views.py, Dockerfile, and requirements.txt files in the Frontend folder and removed backend code and references to data libraries.
 - You have updated the views.py in the Backend folder and removed the frontend code.
 - You have created Docker containers for frontend and backend application components.
 - You have created an ACR environment and container apps.